 - 3 ½ tablespoons cornstarch dissolved in ¼ cup low-fat milk

 - 170 grams breadcrumbs Around one cup.
 Read notes.

 - A few drops of rose water optional

 - In a saucepan, add both water and sugar, mix for a few seconds and let it boil for 5 minutes.
 Keep aside to cool.

-- If you wish to add a flavoring to the syrup, do so after taking it off the heat.
+- If you wish to add a flavoring to the syrup, like rose water or vanilla, do so after taking it off the heat.